jkphl/micrometa/README.md

 	</tr>
 	<tr>
 		<td><i>value</i></td>
-		<td>Some micro information types might populate this property with an explicit value representing the whole item (but most don't).</td>
+		<td>Some micro information types might populate this property with an explicit value representing the whole item (but most don't, however).</td>
 		<td><code>\string</code></td>
 	</tr>
 	<tr>
 		<td><i>properties</i></td>
 		<td>
 			<p>Collection of nested item properties.
-Each property may be multi-valued and thus is always a list of values.
+Each property is potentially multi-valued and thus always a list with at least one element (otherwise the property wouldn't exist on the item).
 The values are consistently either strings or nested micro information items.</p>
-			<p>The property names are normalized, so e.g. the <a href="http://microformats.org/wiki/microformats2#Summary">microformats-2 class name prefixes</a> are stripped out (resulting e.g. in th property name "<i>author</i>" instead of "<i>p-author</i>").
-Certain property names (e.g. "<i>image</i>", "<i>photo</i>", "<i>logo</i>" or "<i>url</i>") are expected to carry URL values and are automatically sanitized and expanded to absolute URLs.</p>
+			<p>The property names are normalized at parsing time, so e.g. the <a href="http://microformats.org/wiki/microformats2#Summary">microformats-2 class name prefixes</a> are stripped out (resulting e.g. in th property name "<i>author</i>" instead of "<i>p-author</i>").</p>
+			<p>Certain property names (e.g. "<i>image</i>", "<i>photo</i>", "<i>logo</i>" or "<i>url</i>") are expected to carry URL.
+They are automatically sanitized and expanded to absolute URLs.</p>
 		</td>
 		<td><code>\stdClass</code></td>
 	</tr>
 </table>

-Especially the collection of nested properties is access restricted.
-Use the following methods for working with an item object.
+In particular the collection of nested properties is access restricted.
+You have to use the following methods for working with an item object.

 #### Item type check

 You can use the `isOfType()` method to check if an item is of a specific type.
-The method accepts an arbitrary number of item types and returns `TRUE` if any of these matches:
+The method accepts an arbitrary number of item types as arguments and returns `TRUE` if any of these matches:

 ```php
 if ($item->isOfType('http://schema.org/Person', 'h-card')) {